-Being on the one site across amazing grounds, our students have a rich and consistent learning environment and family-based community right through from Kindergarten to Year 10.
-This makes the transition from primary to secondary years seamless.
-As our students enter Years 11 and 12, that seamless transition continues through our partnership with Guilford Young College that we have had since 1994.
+Being on one site equipped with quality learning facilities and grounds, our students have a consistent and supportive learning environment commencing from Kindergarten through to Year 10.
+This makes the transition from Primary to Secondary years seamless.
+As our students enter Years 11 and 12, this connected transition continues through the strong partnership with Guilford Young College that we have had since 1994.

 I welcome you and your children to Dominic College and hope and pray that all our students enjoy every moment of their journey with us and embrace all the rich opportunities on offer.

 Mr Stephen Casni - Dominic College Principal